National Fish & Chip Day

 When it comes to the chip, a floury potato is best—waxy potatoes can often result in greasy chips.
 The best varieties are King Edward, Maris Piper, and Sante.
 A thick-cut potato absorbs less oil than a thin cut, so the chunkier chips are the healthier ones.

-Fish and Chip Day is just the time to celebrate this delicious meal so either head out to your local chippie or how about trying out our recipes!
+Fish and Chip Day is just the time to celebrate this delicious meal so either head out to your local chippie or how about trying out our recipe suggestions!

 The Ultimate Fish & Chips